 They were the parents of Ida V. Woods, Fannie Crozier, Halsey G. Woods and Robert A. Woods.
-Sadly, son Halsey died at the age of seven.
+Sadly, son Halsey died at the age of seven on Aug.
+1, 1872.

 Once married the Woodses moved in 1861 onto a farm later owned by D.Y.
 Hileman, purchased from George Fangley.
 Then during the Civil War, George enlisted in the Union Army and was assigned to the 2nd Nebraska Cavalry, Company I, mustering in in October 1862.
 Said the Herald: "This company was organized for ptection against the Indians that ravaged the western country at that time."
 He remained with the army until his honorable discharge on Nov.
 19, 1863.
 Unlike many other of his wife's relatives of the Ream and Minerd families, he is not known to have received a military pension for his wartime service.

 George returned home from military service and farmed for several months until 1864, when he began constructing Oak's Mill about a mile and a half north of Homer, Dakota County.
-Said Warner's History, "He has from tiem to time been engaged in brick burning -- made the brick used to build the court house, the industrial school building at the Winnebago agency, and many other buildings in the county.
+Said Warner's History, "He has from time to time been engaged in brick burning -- made the brick used to build the court house, the industrial school building at the Winnebago agency, and many other buildings in the county.
 Has since been engaged in farming, general merchandising, etc. Was first president of the old settlers' association."
 The new courthouse was completed on Oct.
 25, 1871.
 Among the "other buildings" for which he made brick were the first school house, Masonic hall and Methodist Episcopal Church.

 On Aug.
 5, 1910, along with her sister in law Almeda Ream, Catherine was pictured and featured in a Herald story headlined "Pioneer Women of the County."